 That is not enough, however, to stop Google from tracking you.
 Its Google Now app also works like a tracking device.
 Every time you talk to your Google Now app to search for something, a Voice & Audio history retains a copy of your speech like a tape recorder.
 There’s even a transcript that comes with it.

 Google’s stalking activity does not stop there.
-When you surf through the Web using the Google Chrome browser, via desktop or mobile device, the search company logs the stuff you’ve search and the results you’ve clicked, accordingly to make relevant results the next time you visit the search engine.
+When you surf through the Web using the Google Chrome browser, via desktop or mobile device, the search company logs the stuff you’ve searched and the results you’ve clicked, accordingly to make relevant results the next time you visit the search engine.
 But if you find this too creepy, head off to the Applications drawer and go to Google Settings, click Account History then Web & App Activity and choose the Manage History button.
 There you can see your Google web history and opt to wipe it clean.